lukechn99/github-quickstart/4061/networking.md

 To receive messages, the process must have an identifier because the machine has many IPs and processes
 Because of this, we use a port number, which is just for that machine.
 The port number along with an IP address
 forms the identifier

+### TCP service
+connection oriented
+Adjusts sending based on congestion rate, does not necessarily send right away

+### UDP service
+message oriented
+packets are sent as soon as the host sends it
+Low latency, timing critical, and tolerates loss

+# Network Programming